coffee-and-tea/CodeOfAvent2020/README.md

 Part two: same process but calculate more, wondering if there's a way to free up unused space.

 Day16:

 Modeling ticket and range, with validation
 Part one: validate tickets base on input range, complexity O(m*n) m is number of tickets, n is number of fields.
 Space O(n) to store fields
 Part two: determine the field base in ticket input complexity: O(m*n + n*nlogn), is there better way to do this?

+Day17

+Graphic in 3D and 4D.
+Part one: propagate on 3D, Complexity O(m*n*c*c) m is width of input, n is length of input, c is the cycle.
+Part two: propagate on 4D, Complexity O(m*n*c*c*c), how to improve this?